HL7/davinci-pct/input/pagecontent/gfe_coordination_specification.md

 GFE Contributors **SHALL** be able to decline a GFE Contributing Task by updating a Task they are assigned to with a Task.status code of `rejected`

 When submitting a [GFE Bundle](StructureDefinition-davinci-pct-gfe-bundle.html), GFE Contributors **SHALL** update the [GFE Contributor Task](StructureDefinition-davinci-pct-gfe-contributor-task.html)  with the [GFE Bundle](StructureDefinition-davinci-pct-gfe-bundle.html) contained in `Task.output.valueAttachement` and **SHALL** set that Task.status to `completed` when the Task is considered complete.
-The GFE Contributor **MAY** include other types of data in output.valueAttachement, but such data **SHALL** be in a FHIR Resource format and fully contained with no external references that can’t be resolved internally.
+The GFE Contributor **MAY** include other types of data in output.valueAttachment, but such data **SHALL** be in a FHIR Resource format and fully contained with no external references that can’t be resolved internally.

 #### Replacing Coordination Tasks or Contributor Tasks